Published 2026-06-25 · 23 min read

 • Positive reviews praise listings quality, filters, UX, and consultant professionalism - what no review mentions is AI, predictive capability, or data intelligence

-• 2025–2026 reviews expose onboarding failures (sign-up, language), coverage gaps (limited rental compounds, incomplete Sahel map), and a recurring account-manager bottleneck in Nawy Partners - three reviewers in a small dataset independently flag it as a reason resale deals stall, which makes it worth noting rather than conclusive
+• 2025–2026 reviews flag onboarding failures (sign-up, language), coverage gaps (limited rental compounds, an incomplete Sahel map), and a recurring account-manager bottleneck in Partners that stalls resale deals

-• The app is designed around browsing and transaction - a digital property showroom.
-Users scroll listings, compare prices, submit leads.
-No surface routes by intent: the first-time buyer trying to make off-plan work, the yield-seeking investor, the diaspora allocating savings - all land on the same home screen, in the same state.
-The product asks "what are you looking at?" not "what are you trying to achieve?"
+• The app is built around browsing and transaction - a digital showroom.
+No surface routes by intent, so the first-time buyer, the yield investor, and the diaspora saver all land on the same home screen

-• Dr. Samhaa El-Beltagy joined as Chief AI Officer in September 2025; per CMO interview, AI is being applied to specific operational problems (sales conversion, lead handoff, off-plan delays) - internal adoption is real, but the public product surface does not yet reflect it
+• Internally, AI is applied to operational problems (sales conversion, lead handoff, off-plan delays) - real adoption the public product doesn't yet reflect

 Numbers are self-reported from leadership interviews.
 GMV ≠ revenue - margins and EBITDA are not publicly disclosed.